caarbon/node-conventions/README.md

 ## Naming

 All names should be limited to using alpha `a-z` and numeric `0-9` characters.
 All names should start with an alpha character.
-Names should be camelcased.
+One exception is when dealing with an outside dependency, like SQL, where a table name may contain underscores.

+Variable names should be camel cased.
 Any constructor should start with a capital letter.
 Any other type of variable should start with a lowercase character.

 Constants do not exist in Node.
 Since the idea of a frozen variable is loose.
 Global variables should be named like normal variables.